jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Instance/Create-Instance.md

 <div id="user-content-2"></div>

 ## Create Instance by Instance Template
-The instance template is the configuration information template for creating VM instance provided by JD Cloud, including the image, instance type, type and capacity of system disk & data disk, VPC and subnet configuration, security group, and login information, etc., but without including the availability zone, instance name and description, etc. Please refer to [Instance Template Overview](http://docs.jdcloud.com/en/virtual-machines/instance-template-overview) for detailed instructions of the instance template.
+The instance template is the configuration information template for creating VM instance provided by JD Cloud & AI, including the image, instance type, type and capacity of system disk & data disk, VPC and subnet configuration, security group, and login information, etc., but without including the availability zone, instance name and description, etc. Please refer to [Instance Template Overview](http://docs.jdcloud.com/en/virtual-machines/instance-template-overview) for detailed instructions of the instance template.

 When creating instance by instance template, the configuration included in the instance template is selected by default and you can change it based on this.